gggritso/site/_posts/2014-12-02-code-hierarchy-of-needs.md

 ---
 title:	"Code Hierarchy of Needs"
-subtitle: Maslow would not approve of this.
+subtitle: Maslow would not approve of this
 ---

 *Physiological:* the code compiles, runs successfully, and fulfills its purpose on specified platforms.
 No one has bothered to even ask about bugs yet.